-Privacy concerns or complaints
+Privacy queries or complaints

-This document sets out how the Bendigo and Adelaide Bank Group safeguards your privacy.
-In this document, the Bendigo and Adelaide Bank Group (‘we’) includes all or any of the following:
+In this document, the Bendigo and Adelaide Bank Group (‘we’, ‘our’ or ‘us’) includes all or any of the following:

 We appreciate that the success of our business is largely dependent upon a relationship of trust being established and maintained with past, current and prospective customers, shareholders and other individuals with whom we conduct business.
 We will therefore continue to collect and manage your personal information with a high degree of diligence and care.

 Our aim is to comply at all times with the privacy laws (incorporating the Australian Privacy Principles) that apply to us.
 If you have a comment, query or complaint regarding a privacy matter, we encourage you to discuss it with us.

 We usually collect personal information directly from you.
 Sometimes we collect or confirm this information from a third party.
 We will use reasonable efforts to obtain your consent prior to contacting a third party for this purpose.